CodeAtDash/.github/profile/README.md

 ## Get Involved

-- **Join Our Community:** Connect with fellow developers, share your knowledge, and stay updated on upcoming events by joining our community on Discord [here](https://discord.gg/codedash).
+- **Join Our Community:** Connect with fellow developers, share your knowledge, and stay updated on upcoming events by joining our community on Discord.

 - **Attend an Event:** Check out our calendar of events and register for upcoming workshops, hackathons, and meetups.